hardwario/bc-website/content/blog/kurz-jak-ucit-iot.en.md

 **Don't hesitate to sign up**.
 [You can register here](https://docs.google.com/forms/d/e/1FAIpQLSe3RhJBkoMBr9hMcnGUyycmWOsthwZnw9wkXGqZ7PH5On3PQQ/viewform)**.**

-The course is held in the English language.
+The course is held in the Czech language.

 ## What is the Internet of Things?